Countries Implementing Their Own CBAM: UK, Canada, and What's Coming Globally

 Other Countries Reviewing Carbon Border Mechanisms

-Three additional jurisdictions, namely Australia, Japan, and South Korea, are conducting active reviews of carbon border adjustment mechanisms, each at different stages of policy development.
+Four additional jurisdictions, namely Australia, New Zealand, Japan, and South Korea, are weighing carbon border adjustment mechanisms, each at a different stage of policy development.

-Japan introduced a GX (Green Transformation) Carbon Levy on fossil fuel imports from fiscal year 2028 and is developing a broader border adjustment concept within its GX decarbonization framework.
-Japan's mechanism, if enacted, would differ fundamentally from the EU model because it applies upstream to fossil fuel imports rather than to goods by embedded emissions.
+Japan's GX-ETS (Green Transformation Emissions Trading Scheme) moved from its voluntary pilot to a mandatory phase on 1 April 2026 under the GX Promotion Act as amended in May 2025, covering roughly 300-400 companies with average annual direct CO₂ emissions of at least 100,000 tonnes, an estimated 60% of national GHG emissions; baseline allocations and the effective emissions cap are expected to be published in autumn 2026 or later.
+Separately, Japan plans a GX Carbon Levy on fossil fuel imports from fiscal year 2028 and is developing a broader border adjustment concept within its GX decarbonization framework.
+Japan's border-adjustment mechanism, if enacted, would differ fundamentally from the EU model because it applies upstream to fossil fuel imports rather than to goods by embedded emissions.

 South Korea operates the Korea Emissions Trading Scheme (K-ETS), one of Asia's most developed carbon markets.
 South Korea has conducted formal studies of a CBAM equivalent since 2023.
 The primary driver is the EU's actual CBAM exposure for South Korean steel and aluminium exports, which creates both a financial burden and a policy precedent that the Korean Ministry of Trade, Industry and Energy takes seriously.